Jon Kavanaugh: Character summary

-Series 5
+Season 5

 Kavanaugh begins his investigation by targeting Mackey's ex-wife, Corrine.
 Under pressure from Kavanaugh, who threatens to arrest her if she doesn't cooperate, she begins assisting the investigation.

 Also pressured by Kavanaugh, Lem, who was caught not turning in heroin after a bust, reluctantly agrees to wear a wire to uncover evidence on Vic.
 Through this, Kavanaugh discovers a plot to traffic pharmaceutical drugs to the Russian Mafia and take money under the table.
 When it appears the deal has gone through and that Vic has murdered for Russian mobsters, Kavanaugh's task force swoops in and handcuffs the team, only to discover they have unwittingly destroyed a top secret sting operation.
 Kavanaugh also learns that his bugging of the Strike Team's "clubhouse" was used to feed him false information.
 Mackey had knowingly tricked Kavanagh into ruining the sting to paint the latter in a negative light to their superiors.
 Once alone, Kavanagh explodes in a fit of rage.

-Kavanaugh then tries to guilt Vic into confessing by forcing him to revisit the Season 1 murder scene and describe what happened there to Detective Terry Crowley's weeping brother.
-Vic is unfazed, however, and calmly sticks to his original story.
+Kavanaugh then tries to guilt Vic into confessing by forcing him to revisit the Season 1 murder scene and describe what happened there to Detective Terry Crowley's weeping brother who, obviously, doesn't believe him.
+Vic is unfazed, however, and calmly sticks to his original story, however he is somewhat shaken when the brother tells him that God will avenge his brother.
 Desperate, Kavanaugh approaches imprisoned drug lord and cop killer Antwon Mitchell, whom Mackey incarcerated at the conclusion of series four.
 Antwon offers Kavanaugh more than enough information to destroy the Strike Team, but only if Vic, Lem, Ronnie, and Shane are sent to "his" prison so he can murder them.
 Disgusted, Kavanaugh refuses his offer.

 Kavanaugh then widens the investigation to include Councilman David Aceveda for alleged collusion with Mackey and The Strike Team.
 During a raid on a Salvadoran hand grenade factory, Lem heroically saves Kavanaugh from an active grenade tossed in his direction by throwing it away seconds before it explodes.
 Kavanaugh responds by continuing to vainly pressure Lem into testifying against Vic Mackey.
 Later, Vic angrily confronts Kavanaugh about his treatment of Lem.